 Dharma in Pali (the language the Buddha spoke) means truth.
-Dharma talks are typically 60-minute talks that are about life, subjects ranging from fear to death to love and joy.
-Most I listen to are Buddhist but very, very practical.
+Dharma talks are 60-ish-minute talks about Buddhist teachings.
+They tend to be very, very practical, and great listens.

 A huge repository of Dharma talks are available here: dharmaseed.org.
 Click on “talks” and either view the most recent talks (there’s an RSS feed, too), or search for things like “forgiveness” or “difficulty” or “love,” whatever you’re interested in hearing.
 My favorite teachers are Jack Kornfield and Tara Brach, and any monastic such as Thanissara and Kittisaro.